 Supported Decision Making Workgroup

-The TN Council on Developmental Disabilities is part of a Supported Decision Making Workgroup, comprised of 8 disability organizations in Tennessee working together on this topic: TN Council on Developmental Disabilities, The Arc Tennessee, Disability Rights TN, TN Statewide Independent Living Council, Vanderbilt Kennedy Center, Family Voices TN, the TN Disability Coalition, and STEP (Support and Training for Exceptional Parents – TN).
+The TN Council on Developmental Disabilities is part of a Supported Decision Making Workgroup, comprised of disability organizations in Tennessee working together on this topic: TN Council on Developmental Disabilities, The Arc Tennessee, and Disability Rights TN, as well as other partners.

 This Page Last Updated: July 14, 2021 at 3:47 PM